I’m so thankful that my mom taught me the basics of cooking when I was a kid.

 Growing up, my mom worked a full day, came home, prepared the kitchen, cleaned up and somehow found time to unwind and connect with us before tucking us in bed at night.

 One of the ways we got to spend time together was cooking together.
 She taught me how to make pork tenderloin, twice baked potatoes, Shepherd’s Pie, and how to cook the perfect roast chicken.
 I am forever indebted to her for teaching me how to cook- thanks Mom!

 Over the years, I’ve maintained an appreciation for knowing that a whole chicken takes about 20 minutes per pound, and with a little bit of butter (or EVOO) and some salt and pepper, you can have a delicious and perfectly cooked bird every time.
+You can watch me make this recipe live by viewing it over on Youtube or at the bottom of this post.
 First things first: you’re going to need to gather your ingredients depending on the season.

 Every Fall/ Winter I love making a butter roasted chicken with Pomegranates, sweet potatoes, carrots, and squash.